matthewmueller/joy/Readme.md

 - Small single-file builds that run in all browsers
 - Compiles to ES3, the most popular JS dialect
-- Idiomatic Golang to Idiomatic Javascript
+- Idiomatic Go to Idiomatic Javascript
 - The "bucklescript" for Go
 - Fast builds